StigmaFree in the Wood River Valley

 Below are a few community-wide opportunities to begin changing the conversation about mental health.
 By joining in these events, you and your organization can show your support for mental health awareness by promoting your organization as a StigmaFree Wood River Valley organization that will help to break down barriers of stigma in our community.

-In September, NAMI-WRV is excited to tee off our Swing Fore Recovery Golf Tournament, the 5B Open for Suicide Prevention & Recovery Month.
+On September 20th, 2019, NAMI-WRV is excited to tee off our 4th annual Swing Fore Recovery Golf Tournament, the 5B Open for Suicide Prevention & Recovery Month.
 Teams are invited to once again join for a day out on the links with your friends and colleagues while participating in a unique team-building experience that supports important work within our community.
 There will be great prizes, and this is your opportunity to play golf at the beautiful Elkhorn Golf Course in Sun Valley, Idaho!
 Please sign your team up today and reserve your foursome!